UWSysLab/diamond/README.md

 		$ mvn package

 ### Running a test Android app
-The project DiamondAndroidTest in the "apps/test-apps" folder is an Eclipse project containing a simple Diamond test app for Android.
+The project DiamondAndroidTest in 'apps/test-apps' is an Eclipse project containing a simple Diamond test app for Android.
 The following instructions describe how to set up and run the app.
 Replace $DIAMOND_SRC with the path to the base Diamond source directory and $ANDROID_SDK with the path to the Android SDK folder.
+These instructions have been tested on Mac and Linux using an Android SDK with Android 5.1.1 (API level 22) installed.

 1. Run the script "build-diamond-android.sh" to build the Java bindings and copy all required shared libraries into the project folder: